 There is no group of chords that actually are called punk chords.
-None the less there is chords and also chord progression that are typical for punk songs.
+Nonetheless, there are chords as well as chord progressions that are typical in punk songs.

-The most used chord in punk rock is probably power chords.
+The most used chord type in punk rock is probably the power chord.
 You can find it in songs by Ramones, Nirvana and Green Day for sure.
-The power chord is movable so all you need is one shape, and here it is:
+The power chord is movable so all you need is one shape, and here it's:

 Fingerings for a power chord